 In addition, funding may be requested for project-specific work at the associated research institution(s) where associated research partner(s) work.
-Associated research partners are researchers working on a project-specific basis at other Austrian research institutions (associated research institutions) and who are making a significant scientific/scholarly contribution to the project.
+Associated research partners are researchers working on a project-specific basis at other Austrian research institutions (associated research institutions) and who are making a significant artistic, scientific, scholarly, and/or arts-based research contribution to the project.
 The Associated Research Partner form must be completed for these researchers, if applicable.
-Funds are disbursed from the lead research institution to the associated research institution(s).6 Associated research institutions report directly to the FWF to account for funds used at their institution.
+Funds are disbursed from the lead research institution to the associated research institution(s).
+Associated research institutions.